ropensci/osmdata/cran-comments.md

-# CRAN notes for osmdata_0.2.3 submission
+# CRAN notes for osmdata_0.2.4 submission

-This submission fixes errors in previous version, due to changes in the 'sp' package.
+This submission fixes one error in previous version, due to one test making an external https request which failed.
+That test failure has now been mocked, and no longer makes the external call.

 ## Test environments